 5. Spot/Perp CVD Divergence

-CVD (Cumulative Volume Delta) tracks the net difference between buy-side and sell-side volume, anchored to the session start.
-AIO Terminal calculates CVD for two markets simultaneously: USDβ-M Futures (perpetual) and Spot.
-The divergence line shows the difference: Perp CVD β Spot CVD.
+CVD (Cumulative Volume Delta) tracks the net difference between buy-side and sell-side volume since the session anchor point.
+AIO Terminal calculates CVD for two markets simultaneously: USDโ-M Futures (perpetual) and Spot.
+The panel displays three live numbers โ not chart lines โ each with color-coded context: Perp CVD, Spot CVD, and the Divergence value (Perp CVD โ Spot CVD).

 6. Risk Score

-The Risk Score is a 0β100 composite signal derived from four macro-level Binance data sources, updated every 5 minutes:
+The Risk Score is a 0โ100 composite signal derived from four macro-level Binance data sources, updated every 5 minutes.
+Each component contributes a weighted portion of the total:

 7. Time Heatmap